Frequently Asked Questions | ePAY

 How can I reduce the risk of overdraft fees on my ePAY settlement account?

-Chargebacks or payment reversals may cause your ePAY settlement account to become overdrawn, resulting in a $30 NSF fee.
-To reduce this risk, you may transfer funds from your Illinois Funds investment account into your ePAY settlement account through the U.S. Bank Fund Services portal, provided the INB account is already on file.
+Chargebacks or payment reversals may cause your ePAY settlement account to become overdrawn, which would result in a $30 NSF fee.
+To reduce this risk, you may transfer funds from your Illinois Funds investment account into your ePAY settlement account through the U.S. Bank Fund Services online portal at any time, as long as your INB settlement account is already on file with USBFS.
+There is no transfer fee for this transaction, but INB charges $0.10 for each credit posted to the settlement account.